SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/whats-next-february-2021.md

 ---
 date: 2021-02-02 12:00
-title: What’s next? - February 2021
+title: What’s Next? - February 2021
 description: It’s been about seven months since we launched the Swift Package Index and we’ve been hard at work implementing a few major updates.
 Are we done?
 No, we are not!
 ---